-Before the PDT selected a TSP, cost estimates were developed for all alternatives in the final array prior to the TSP milestone.
-Estimated first costs at TSP for Alternative 3 is approximately \$201,000, Alternative 5 is approximately \$242,000, Alternative 7 is \$257,000 (Table 10), and Alternative 8 (relocation) is \$2.04M and therefore screened due to cost.
+Before the PDT selected a tentatively selected plan (TSP), cost estimates were developed for all alternatives in the final array prior to the TSP milestone.
+Estimated first costs at TSP identification for Alternative 3 is approximately \$201,000, Alternative 5 is approximately \$242,000, Alternative 7 is \$257,000 (Table 10), and Alternative 8 (relocation) is \$2.04M and therefore screened due to cost.